ji-podhead/protobuffctl/README.md

 - added a bun react **Dashboard** ✅

 ##                      Comming up
-- Set up **File Watcher** to monitor your proto files for any changes. => Rescan and update the Componentregistry 🚧
+- Set up **File Watcher** to monitor your proto files for any changes. 🚧
 - create **VC CODE EXTENSION** to manage the api in vs code  🚧
 - sync with **external DB** 🚧
 - create demo **Dashboard** 🚧